arbor-sim/arbor/doc/tutorial/cosim.rst

 receives and produces spikes in exchange.
 We will, for sake of the demonstration, use a simple ring of leaky-integrate-and-fire cells, but the concepts translate to cable cells and more complex networks straightforwardly.
+Save this script in ``ring.py`` for later use.

 We import the usual libraries

 .. literalinclude:: ../../python/example/cosim/ring.py
     :language: python
+    :linenos:
+    :lineno-match:
     :lines: 1-2

 and create a ``recipe`` with a configurable number of ``lif`` cells

 .. literalinclude:: ../../python/example/cosim/ring.py
     :language: python
+    :linenos:
+    :lineno-match:
     :lines: 5-17

 that connect in a ring

 .. literalinclude:: ../../python/example/cosim/ring.py
     :language: python
+    :linenos:
+    :lineno-match:
     :lines: 19-21

 At time ``0.1 ms`` we inject a single spike into the first cell

 .. literalinclude:: ../../python/example/cosim/ring.py
     :language: python
+    :linenos:
+    :lineno-match:
     :lines: 23-30

 that should propagate indefinitely.
 To confirm, we set up the simulation